-- You should seek out appropriate coaching for new canopy skills.
-This is much safer than trying to do it on your own and in addition you will learn much faster. - Have a landing area separated from other jumpers by either time (exiting on a separate pass) or distance (an area specifically designated for such manoeuvres and away from those flying standard patterns). - Attempt all new canopy skills up high (completed above 2,000 ft). - Ensure you have clear airspace around you prior to practicing a new skill. - Ensure you have enough altitude to make it back to your intended landing area.
+- Seek out appropriate coaching for new canopy skills.
+This is much safer than trying to do it on your own and you will learn much faster. - Have a landing area separated from other jumpers by time (exiting on a separate pass) or distance (an area specifically designated for such manoeuvres, away from those flying standard patterns). - Attempt all new canopy skills up high (complete above 2,000 ft.). - Ensure you have clear airspace around you prior to practicing a new skill. - Ensure you have enough altitude to make it back to your intended landing area.